Ali-El-Mikdadi/GeoHub/README.md

 GeoHub Web Application should be transformed into a free and open-source system based on the wishes of its founders, which was initially created as a project for a course labeled ITCS 333 Internet and Web development course.
 The system has been built and written to a certain extent, and it is now time to properly package the code so that it may run on any computing platform.

 **#Features and Requirements List**
+**A list of features for the website is listed below:**
+**Features Overview:**
+•	An easy-to-use interface.
+•	Users could create an account to be permitted to create and conduct quizzes.
+•	The user can choose the quiz time, number and type of questions while creating the quiz.
+•	The user can be able to see the quiz feedback/correction after submitting the quiz.
+•	There is a random quiz option where a quiz will be generated based on the number of questions chosen and questions will be random.
+User Registration and Login: Users can easily create accounts to be allowed to create and conduct quizzes.
+Emails could be used for login.
+****Quiz Creation and Editing: **A**llows users to easily create, customize, and edit quizzes.
+****Question Bank:** **stores a library of questions for the random quiz feature.
+**User History:** Provides users with the history of the conducted and created quizzes made by them.
+**Randomized Quiz Generation: **Dynamically generates quizzes with random question selection based on the chosen questions number.
+**User Feedback and Scoring:** The user can be able to see the quiz feedback/correction after submitting the quiz or after the timer finishes.
+**Mobile Responsiveness: **The website supports responsiveness between different screen sizes up until mobile view.
+Search and Filter Functionality: Enables user to easy search for quizzes by the quiz name.

+**Requirements:**
+•	You are required to install XAMPP.
+•	Any text editor you like.
+(Visual Studio Code for example)

 # Development Status